raphlcx/dotfiles/README.md

 Font configurations are found in multiple locations:

- - `fontconfig/fonts.conf` for global serif, sans, and monospace font configurations on applications that use fontconfig
+ - `fontconfig/fonts.conf` contains global serif, sans-serif, and monospace font configurations for applications that support fontconfig
  - `i3wm/i3-config` for i3 font
- - `st/config.h` for st terminal font